 - Alternative Number System: The lifespan humans can see with Shinigami Eyes only appears in a number system recognisable to Shinigami and just looks like random numbers to a human.

-- Blue and Orange Morality: Of course Shinigami have no problems killing humans or with humans dying.
+- Blue-and-Orange Morality: Of course Shinigami have no problems killing humans or with humans dying.
 Shinigami take human lifespans for themselves.
 Why should they care about the human world beyond it being their food source?
-In fact if a Shinigami does care about a human, that means they "failed as a Shinigami", and that is punishable by death.
+In fact if a Shinigami does care about a human, that means they "failed as a Shinigami", and that kills them on the spot.

-- Cute Monster Girl: Averted: all of the female Shinigami are rather grotesque in appearance.
+- Cute Monster Girl: Averted: all of the female Shinigami are just as grotesque in appearance as the males.

 - Deadly Upgrade: Any Shinigami on Earth can offer a human the Shinigami Eyes, at the price of half of the human's lifespan.